Last Updated: 17th October 2019

-We love the Screaming Frog spider at Agency51-it makes site audits flexible, powerful and very customisable-which can be very helpful when drilling down into the architecture and setup of a website is necessary, especially for SEO purposes.
+We love the Screaming Frog spider at Agency51-it makes site audits insightful, powerful and very customisable-which can be very helpful when drilling down into the architecture and setup of a website is necessary, especially for SEO purposes.
 In this post, we’ll be sharing some of the advanced features of the tool, specifically the Custom Search and Custom Extraction features, which can help with everything from the removal of mentions of old brands to finding poorly conceived product descriptions.

 Why customise a crawl?

 Sometimes, we may need to extract very specific information from a page or set of pages, which the default spider doesn’t include as standard.
 The custom feature allows us to do this on a very granular level, with no programming on development knowledge required!

 To access the custom feature, navigate to Configuration > Custom